 As consumers start to love your brand

-Matching brand funnel analysis to the brand love curve
+Matching marketing funnel analysis to the brand love curve

-You can begin using your consumer tracking, brand funnel, market share, and the voice of the consumer to help explain where your brand sits on the brand love curve.
+You can begin using your consumer tracking, sales funnel, market share, and the voice of the consumer to help explain where your brand sits on the brand love curve.

-- Indifferent brands have skinny funnels, starting with inferior awareness scores.
+Indifferent brands have skinny sales funnels, starting with inferior awareness scores.
 Consumers have little to no opinion.
 Concerning performance, you will see low sales and poor margins.
-Your brand plan for indifferent brands should increase awareness and consideration to kickstart the funnel.
+Your brand plan for indifferent brands should increase awareness and consideration to kickstart the consumer’s purchase journey.

-- The love it brands have a reasonably robust funnel but may have a smaller leak at loyal.
+The love it brands have a reasonably robust sales funnel but may have a smaller leak at loyal.
 They have stronger growth and margins.
-Look for ways to feed the love and turn repeat purchases into a ritual or routine.
+Look for ways to feed the love at various stages of the consumer’s purchase journey turn repeat purchases into a ritual or routine.

-How consumer strategies match up to the brand love curve
+How consumer brand strategies should match up to the brand love curve

 Five major brand strategies help move your brand from one stage of the brand love curve to the next.